Last updated on

 Two: Pranamaya Kosha of the Five Koshas

 Pranamaya Kosha is the layer of breath and nerve currents in the body.
 The anna or the food gets burnt through Prana itself.
-This is the real reason why human body have such a structure.
+This is the real reason why the human body has such a structure.
 There are five pranas in the human body.
 These Pranas not only give shape to the body but decides the shape of our consciousness also.
-The Prana and Apana balances the food in body, Samana, is the balance itself.
+The Prana and Apana balance the food in the body, Samana, is the balance itself.
 Udana shapes the mystical experiences followed by the pleasures of life.
 The Vyana shapes the expansion of consciousness itself.

-Again, Pranamaya Kosha cannot justify why and how the consciousness is shaped?
+Again, Pranamaya Kosha cannot justify why and how consciousness is shaped?
 It requires another Kosha.
-Many human beings live in this consciousness level.
+Many human beings live on this consciousness level.
 This is Manonmaya Kosha.